Legislative Wins

 2022

-- Worked for the passage of Weston’s Law (HB619), a bill addressing elevator safety by requiring elevators in rental homes eliminate or reduce the space between elevator doors and landing doors.
+• Worked with stakeholders to help pass Weston’s Law, a bill addressing elevator safety by requiring elevators in rental homes eliminate or reduce the space between elevator doors and landing doors.